jukra/web-tweak-n-optimize/README.md

 - Specify which files will be edited
 - Optimize images

-Features usable with gulp:
+Features usable with gulp plugin:
 - Specify output folder
 - Linting before optimizing, if ok then continue (eslint in pipe)

 Disregarded features:
-- Image grayscaling, generating thumbs etc. (out of project scope, which is focusing on optimization)
+- Image grayscaling, generating thumbs etc. (out of this projects scope, which is focusing on optimization)

 License:
 - MIT